nthnn/nthnn/README.md

 ## 👨‍💻 About Me

 Hello, world!
 I am Nathanne Isip.
-A student currently studying BS Computer Science.
-I am aspiring to be one of the future modern technology pioneers.
+I am a multifaceted individual with a passion for technology, specifically web development, software engineering, and mobile app development.
+As a student, I am currently pursuing a Bachelor of Science degree in Computer Science, with the aspiration of becoming a pioneering force in modern technology.

 <a href="#"><img src="https://komarev.com/ghpvc/?username=nthnn&label=Profile%20Visits" /></a>